21 Jul 2017

-It is unfortunate, but the reality is that there are more than 2 million people in the UK living with some sort of visual impairment that effects their everyday lives.
+It is unfortunate, but the reality is that there are more than 2 million people in the UK living with some sort of visual impairment that affects their everyday lives.
 These people depend upon carers and families to complete challenges that arise in everyday life.
-Unfortunately, because visual impairments cause a wide range of challenges for the people that live with them such as, poor depth perception and lack of visual definition, it becomes very dangerous to cook or use sharp kitchen utensils.
-This ultimately can lead to a lack of confidence in surroundings and movement, to the people living from sight loss, so therefore we at AKW have decided to make a kitchen guide for those who assist somebody with a visual impairment, be their Occupational Therapist, kitchen installer, carer or family member – so the kitchen can be a place for the user to regain their independence and confidence in moving around their own home safely.
+Unfortunately, because visual impairments cause a wide range of challenges for the people that live with them such as poor depth perception and lack of visual definition, it becomes very dangerous to cook or use sharp kitchen utensils.
+This ultimately can lead to a lack of confidence in surroundings and movement, for people living from sight loss, so therefore, we at AKW have decided to make a kitchen guide for those who assist somebody with a visual impairment, be their Occupational Therapist, kitchen installer, carer or family member – so the kitchen can be a place for the user to regain their independence and confidence in moving around their own home safely.

 There are five key points to consider when designing for the visually impaired:

 Educate them on which improvements are the most needed, it is important to give accurate information so they can make the informed decision themselves.